 Previously [Introduction to Tabular Data] we began to process collective data in the form of tables.
 Though we saw several powerful operations that let us quickly and easily ask sophisticated questions about our data, they all had two things in commmon.
 First, all were operations by rows.
 None of the operations asked questions about an entire column at a time.
 Second, all the operations not only consumed but also produced tables.
-However, we already know [Basic Data and Expressions] there are many other kinds of data, and sometimes we will want to compute one of them.
+However, we already know [Getting Started] there are many other kinds of data, and sometimes we will want to compute one of them.
 We will now see how to achieve both of these things, introducing an important new type of data in the process.

 The most-played song in a playlist, which translates to the maximum value in a column of play counts.

 The largest file in a filesystem, which translates to the maximum value in a column of file sizes.